huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 ```

 In the tasks.html we have added a [hidden] attribute that is part of the CORE_DIRECTIVES which allows us to define wether or
 not to show a element.
+It replaces Angular 1's ng-show and ng-hide.
 The other thing we did was define a new attribute on sub-tasks called [taskIndex] in which we pass
 the index of the task the subtask is associated with.

 Now lets see how the subtask directive changed.